 We ask them to reflect, to recognise their own fundamental outlooks and be challenged by the ideas of their peers.
 We give them the conceptual tools to think about ethical issues such as abortion and euthanasia and the philosophical tools to be able to analyse arguments, whether these are concerned with arguments for the existence of God or the relationship between science and religion.
 They will encounter philosophical problems from Plato’s Cave to Philippa Foot’s trolley problem and John Searle’s Chinese Room experiment.
 They will meet the ideas of Augustine and Aquinas as well as those of Wittgenstein and Kant.
 In a world where the understanding of religion seems increasingly important, not less, we respect faith but are not afraid of questions.

 The religion and philosophy department offers the Edexcel International GCSE in religious studies to those in the V and VI.
 This course covers two topic areas – ‘Beliefs and Values’ and ‘Religious Community’.
 ‘Beliefs and Values’ includes beliefs about destiny, the nature of reality and the ethics of relationships, rights and responsibilities.
 The ‘Religious Community’ element of the course is a study of Islam, including its texts, leaders, ethics and rituals.
-To those in the Senior School, we offer the Cambridge Pre-U in philosophy and theology.
-This comprises three papers: An Introduction to Philosophy and Theology, Topics and Key Texts in Philosophy of Religion, and Topics and Key Texts in Philosophy of Mind.
+To those in the Senior School, we offer the the AQA A Level in Philosophy.
+This comprises two papers: Epistemology and Ethics, and Metaphysics of God and Metaphysics of Mind.